 Currently, Barton divides his time between his Print Fellowship at the Royal Academy Schools and his studio in Hackney Wick.
 Ongoing projects include creating new work for the front of the Jerwood Space in London and a commission as the guest artist to exhibit alongside the open submission at Originals 09.

-In his creative practice Barton Hargreaves combines traditional printmaking techniques, digital processes, lens based media, and the artist’s hand to make prints, drawings, videos and installations.
-Through these processes he explores issues of time and space, and being and non-being; issues which he sees as central to the experience of being human.
+In his creative practice Barton Hargreaves combines traditional printmaking techniques, digital processes, lens-based media, and the artist’s hand to make prints, drawings, videos and installations.
+Through these processes he explores issues of time and space, being and non-being; issues which he sees as central to the experience of being human.

 "Through communication technologies such as the mobile phone, the internet and instantaneous digital imaging it seems that we can be in many places at the same time.
 But maybe we are, in fact, barely in any place at any time.
 There seems to be a lack of focus, an almost constant absence from the here and now.
 Are we entering, or creating even, another new world or consciousness?"